Matherunner/hldoc/source/entity.rst

 that approximate a circular arc.
 Examples can be found in some Office Complex maps such as the wall shown in :numref:`arc wall c1a2`.
 Circular walls can be a blessing for speedrunners because they allow making sharp turns without losing too much speed.
-In fact, if the number of planes increases, the approximation will improve, and so the speed will be better preserved.
+In fact, the higher the number of planes, the better preserved the player speed.

 .. figure:: images/speed-preserving-c1a2.jpg
    :name: arc wall c1a2